krasoffski/lsgbc/README.md

 ## Installation

-There are compiled binaries for `amd64` architecture for linux, windows and darvin platforms.
+There are compiled binaries for `amd64` architecture for linux, windows and darwin platforms with name like `lsgbc-linux-amd64`.
 Please, find these files in the release menu of the project.

 For creating binaries you need `Git` and `Golang` compiler with version equal or bigger than `1.8` installed.
 Please, make sure you have properly configured